 The government has announced its long-awaited plans to reform how rental properties are managed in England.

-The Renters Rights Bill is Labour’s version of the Renters (Reform) Bill, which did not pass before the end of the Conservative Government.
-The Bill was given its first reading in Parliament this month, but there are many more stages that need to occur before it becomes law.
+The Renters’ Rights Bill is Labour’s version of the Renters (Reform) Bill, which did not pass before the end of the Conservative Government.
+The Bill was given its first reading in Parliament this month, but many more stages need to occur before it becomes law.

 Coming up, we look into what the Bill contains and when it’s expected to progress through the House of Commons and House of Lords.

-The Renters Rights Bill is currently in its initial stages.
+The Renters’ Rights Bill is currently in its initial stages.
 Before it can become law, it will need to pass through both the House of Commons and the House of Lords.
-When Parliament resumes in October, the Bill is expected to be discussed in greater depth.

 Thanks to Labour’s majority and the Bill being a key manifesto promise, it’s likely to progress faster than previous bills.
 Housing Minister Matthew Pennycook has said that he hopes it will become law by summer next year.